What is the Difference between Naan and Pita

 • Topped with cheese, potatoes, and eggs as a breakfast sandwich.

-• I love them served with kebabs!
+• I love a plain naan with Turkish kebabs!

 What food to eat with pita bread